10.8 Accuracy Reference

-What the published specifications actually mean, what conditions produce them, and how to choose the right accuracy method for each AEC project type.
+What the published specifications actually mean, the conditions that produce them, how to choose a control method for each AEC project type, and how to verify and document the accuracy you delivered.

 What the Published Specifications Actually Mean